-This Sustainability Statement ("Statement") provides a narrative of the commitment of Zen Tech International Berhad (formerly known as INIX Technologies Holdings Berhad) (the "Company") and its subsidiaries (the "Group") towards addressing its Environmental, Social and Governance ("ESG") impacts as well as its financial and non-financial value creation for the financial year ended 30 June 2022 ("FY2022").
+This Sustainability Statement ("Statement") provides a narrative of the commitment of Zen Tech International Berhad and its subsidiaries (the "Group") towards addressing its Environmental, Social and Governance ("ESG") impacts as well as its financial and non-financial value creation for the financial year ended 30 June 2023 ("FY2023").
 This Statement also encapsulates the Group's strategy in managing prioritised sustainability-related risks and opportunities.
 As we continue to recognise the importance of sustainability as an enabler in our business.